-How to Get Around With a Car: My Tips
+How to Get Around Without a Car: My Tips

 - Utilize public transit.
 MARTA in Atlanta has a bad reputation (it really doesn’t go many places), but the more I used it, the more appreciative I became of all it has to offer.
 Perhaps preconceived notions about public transit are keeping you from experiencing the cost savings.

-- Invest in good shoes and try out walking to places instead.
+- Invest in good shoes, and try walking to places that are within walking distance.

-- Don't be afraid to bum a ride.
-Graciously accept rides when offered, and don't be afraid to ask if you know someone going at the same time you're going.
+- Don’t be afraid to bum a ride.
+Graciously accept rides when offered, and don’t be afraid to ask if you know someone is going somewhere at the same time you’re going.

-- Not only does sharing rides promote time for talking, but it's also better for the environment (and to Sarah, Shelby, Esther, and Rachel who gave me a lot of rides over the 14 months period I'm talking about, I'm so appreciative!)
+- Not only does sharing rides promote time for talking, but it’s also better for the environment.
+(And to Sarah, Shelby, Esther and Rachel, who gave me a lot of rides over the 14 months I’m talking about, I’m so appreciative!)

 What other questions do you have about living without a car?
 Do you think it’s something you could do?